Home

 • getting final commitment in writing or in public.

-Good examples of persuasiveness in the workplace include:
+Good examples of persuasiveness and influencing others in the workplace include:

 • getting people to accept change